-(B) Those who are previously on conventional combustible tobacco smoking, shifted to the e-cigarettes for recreational purpose or adopted it just to aid in quitting tobacco smoking.
-Although, many start using both of them and this is the main concern of medical attention.
+(B) Those who were previously on conventional combustible tobacco smoking shifted to e-cigarettes for recreational purposes or adopted it just to quit tobacco smoking.
+Eventually, many have started using both of them, which is the main concern for medical attention.

 Responsibility of Physicians: